 Nominate them for THSC’s Leader of the Year.

 THSC’s Leader of the Year is chosen from those who have been nominated for this honor by the members of their groups.
 It takes at least three letters of recommendation to nominate, and more letters carry more weight in the choice.
-These letters should giving reasons why this leader(s) is the best and why the leader(s) should receive this special honor.
+These letters should give reasons why this leader(s) is the best and why the leader(s) should receive this special honor.
 Only one leader/couple may be nominated per group.
+Learn more about the nomination process.